github/opensource.guide/docs/roadmap.md

 ### 2017: Contributors & Consumers

-* [ ] Move the [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/) guide to the guide, and expand it to include community best practices for contributors.
+* [ ] Move [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/) to the guide, and expand it to include community best practices for contributors.
-* [ ] Expand the guide to include content for open source consumers.
+* [ ] Expand the Open Source Guide to include content for open source consumers.

 ### Beyond